Collection Development Policy

+Material Donations: The library does not accept direct donations of physical materials.
 All material donations should be brought to the Friends of the Library Bookstore Next Door.
-The library does not accept donations of physical materials.
-Exceptions are made on a case-by-case basis and require advance approval from the selector.
-All items donated to the Bookstore Next Door or the Library become property of the aforementioned.
+Selectors may acquire items donated to the Book Store Next Door for the library’s collection on a case by case basis.
 The Bookstore and/or Library retain the right to sell, donate, recycle, or discard any donated item at any time.

 Local History Collection